sulfo/xml-sitemap-feed/readme.txt

 Installed alongside [WordPress MU Sitewide Tags Pages](http://wordpress.org/extend/plugins/wordpress-mu-sitewide-tags/), XML Sitemap Feed will **not** create a sitemap.xml nor change robots.txt for any **tag blogs**.
 This is done deliberately because they would be full of links outside the tags blogs own domain and subsequently ignored (or worse: penalised) by Google.

 == Frequently Asked Questions ==

+= Can I run this on a WPMU / WP3+ Multi-Site setup? =

+Yes.
+In fact, it has been designed for it.
+Tested on WPMU 2.9.2 and WPMS 3.0.1 both with normal activation and with Network Activate / Site Wide Activate.

+= Can I run this plugin from /mu-plugins/ on WP3.0 MS or WPMU ? =

+Yes.
+Upload the complete /xml-sitemap-feed/ directory to /wp-content/mu-plugins/ and move the file xml-sitemap.php one dir up.

 = How do I get my latest articles listed on Google News? =